Dorothy Garrod: Career

 In 1929, Garrod was appointed to direct excavations at Wadi el-Mughara at Mount Carmel in Mandatory Palestine, as a joint project of the American School of Prehistoric Research and the British School of Archaeology in Jerusalem.
 The series of 12 extensive fieldseasons was completed between 1929 and 1934.
 The results established a chronological framework that remains crucial to present understanding of that prehistoric period.
 Working closely with Dorothea Bate, she demonstrated a long sequence of Lower Palaeolithic, Middle Palaeolithic and Epipalaeolithic occupations in the caves of Tabun, El-Wad, Es-Skhul, Shuqba (Shuqbah) and Kebara Cave.
-She also coined the cultural label for the late Epipalaeolithic Natufian culture (from Wadi Natuf, the location of the Shuqba cave) following her excavations at Es-Skhul and El-Wad.
+She also coined the cultural label for the late Epipalaeolithic Natufian culture (from Wadi Natuf, the location of the Shuqba Cave) following her excavations at Es-Skhul and El-Wad.
 Her excavations at the cave sites in the Levant were conducted with almost exclusively women workers recruited from local villages, such as Jeba and Ljsim.
 One of these women, Yusra, is credited with the discovery of the Tabun 1 Neanderthal skull.
-The villages of Jeba and Ljsim were destroyed in 1948 and most members of the Palestinian team could not be traced.
+(Note: According to Jacquetta Hawkes, Yusra acted as foreman in charge of picking out items before the excavated soil was sieved; over the years, she became expert in recognising bone, fauna, hominid and lithic remains and had spotted a tooth which led to the crushed skull.
+Hawkes remembered talking to Yusra about coming up to Cambridge.
+"She had a dream.
+She was very able indeed.
+Yusra would obviously have been a Newnham Fellow."
+The villages of Jeba and Ljsim were destroyed in 1948 and most members of the Palestinian team could not be traced.)
 In 1937, Garrod published The Stone Age of Mount Carmel, considered a ground-breaking work in the field.
 In 1938, she travelled to Bulgaria and excavated the Palaeolithic cave of Bacho Kiro.